ISISComputingGroup/ibex_developers_manual/doc/client/testing/System-Testing-with-Squish.md

 ## RDP to Server

 It is possible to remote desktop to the squish servers but when you disconnect you must use the "Disconnect from RDP" shortcut on the desktop.
-This will prompt for escalated priviledges - enter your federal ID and password on the CLRC domain.
+This will prompt for escalated privileges - enter your federal ID and password on the CLRC domain.

 ## Setup For Build Server